BarzinM/barzinm.github.io/_posts/odriod_setup.md

 ## Ubuntu Installation

-### Hacky Way

-1. First we get the `arm-eabi-x.y.tar.gz` toolchain this is used for building native apps.
-Eabi is embedded ABI[^abi] which means that it is designed for bare metal.
-Then you need to find an *Ubuntu* source to build it with this.

-### Easy and Fast Way

 1. On the host computer, download the Ubuntu server image file from [this link](http://odroid.in/ubuntu_14.04lts/ubuntu-14.04lts-server-odroid-xu3-20150725.img.xz) or you can take a look at [here](http://odroid.in/ubuntu_14.04lts/) to see if any newer version is available.

 1. Connect a SD card to the host. you need find out which device it is in your `/dev/` tree.
 You can do so by `sudo fdisk -l`.
 The other way is to type the following before and after you insert the card `ls /dev/sd*`.
 See which the new item in that list.
 Using `fdisk` or `df -h` make sure that the size of the device is as expected (e.g. you shouldn't see 256GB for a 16GB card).